qbead/qbeadWebsite/content/book/compass.md

   font-weight:var(--font-weight-strong);
 }
 </style>

-## Unfinished widget about measuring the magnetic field around the device

-The issue is that all of the metal around the sensor creates a constant magnetic offset.

-The widget should have two plots: one where the camera is from the outside like here and a second plot of the measurements themselves in the reference frame of the device

 <div id="threediv" class="threediv"><p>The SpinWheel from the point of view of an outside observer:</p><div id="threejsanim" class="threejsanim"></div><p>The Magnetic fields with respect to the SpinWheel (i.e. from the SpinWheel's point of view):</p><div id="threejsanim2" class="threejsanim"></div>Tilt back and forth:<input id="fbtilt" type="range" min="-100" max="+100" value="30">Tilt sideways:<input id="lrtilt" type="range" min="-100" max="+100">Rotate face:<input id="frotate" type="range" min="-100" max="+100"><div><button id="clearsphere">Clear Points</button><button id="autorot">Autorotate</button></div>
 <p>The three axes of the SpinWheel are colored as <span style="color:#92bd80;">X</span>, <span style="color:#8fb0d3;">Y</span>, and <span style="color:#f58559;">Z</span>.
 Also colored are the <span style="color:#d42c2b;">external magnetic field we want to measure</span>, <span style="color:#111111;">the total field that the sensor directly measures</span>, and the <span style="color:#9266bc;">magnetic field caused by the metalic SpinWheel components that causes the difference</span>.</p>